Gifts, benefits and hospitality policy

 Benefits include preferential treatment, privileged access, favours or other advantage offered to an individual.
 They may include invitations to sporting, cultural or social events, access to discounts and loyalty programs and promises of a new job.

-- Bribes are money or other inducements given or promised to employees to corruptly influence the performance of their role.
+- Bribes are money or other inducements given or promised to, employees and/or Other Workplace Participants to corruptly influence the performance of their role.
 Bribery of a public official is an offence punishable by up to ten years imprisonment.

 - Business associate